apache/skywalking/docs/en/setup/backend/backend-fetcher.md

       ...
 ```

-When useing Kafka MirrorMaker 2.0 to replicate topics between Kafka clusters, you can set the source Kafka Cluster alias(MM2SourceAlias) and separator(MM2SourceSeparator) according to your Kafka MirrorMaker config:
+When use Kafka MirrorMaker 2.0 to replicate topics between Kafka clusters, you can set the source Kafka Cluster alias(MM2SourceAlias) and separator(MM2SourceSeparator) according to your Kafka MirrorMaker config.
 ```yaml
 kafka-fetcher:
   selector: ${SW_KAFKA_FETCHER:default}